Zeke-OS/zeke/doc/proc.md

 an executable, see listing [\[list:hugestack\]](#list:hugestack).

-Another important Zeke specific note type is `NT_CAPABILITIES` that can be used to annotate the capabilities required to succesfully execute a given elf binary file.
+Another important Zeke specific note type is `NT_CAPABILITIES` that can be used to annotate the capabilities required to successfully execute a given elf binary file.
 The capability notes can be created using the `ELFNOTE_CAPABILITIES(...)` macro.
 Each note can have 64 capabilities and the total number of these notes is unlimited.
-Depending on the file system if the file is marked as a system file the binary can gain these capabilities as bounding and effective capabilities, similar to +suid+ allowing a program to gain priviliges of another user.
+Depending on the file system if the file is marked as a system file the binary can gain these capabilities as bounding and effective capabilities, similar to `suid` allowing a program to gain privileges of another user.

 The `NT_CAPABILITIES_REQ` note type is similar to `NT_CAPABILITIES` but it doesn’t allow gaining new bounding capabilities.
 This note can be